 Providers, rejoice: new CPT codes for remote patient monitoring (RPM) are here!

-In 2018, the AMA introduced three new remote patient monitoring CPT codes to incentivize the adoption of remote patient monitoring.
-CMS decided to reimburse for the new codes in the 2019 Medicare Physician Fee Schedule.
+In 2018, the AMA introduced three new CPT codes to incentivize the adoption of RPM.
+CMS decided to reimburse for these codes in the 2019 Medicare Physician Fee Schedule.

 CPT 99091 has been around for more than a decade, but it has limitations.
-It doesn’t offer reimbursement for setting up equipment or educating the patient on its use, it’s limited to “physicians and qualified health care professionals” rather than clinical staff and it requires at least 30 minutes of interactive communication per 30-day period.
+It can still be used, but it doesn’t offer reimbursement for setting up equipment or educating the patient on its use, it’s limited to “physicians and qualified health care professionals” rather than clinical staff and it requires at least 30 minutes of professional time dedicated to the patient per 30-day period, although it does not require “interactive communication with the patient or their caregiver” like 99457.
+99457 and 99091 cannot be billed concurrently.

 The new CPT codes are better suited to reimburse for the realities of current technology and staffing models.
-While CMS has not specified which types of technology are covered under the new CPT codes, the code descriptions provide some guidance (e.g., weight trackers, blood pressure trackers, pulse oximetry trackers and respiratory flow rate trackers).
+While CMS has not specified which types of technology are covered under the new CPT codes, the device used must be a medical device as defined by the FDA.
+The Propeller platform has been cleared as a medical device by the FDA.

 Here’s a quick and easy guide to the new CPT codes and when to bill for them.